oktavilla/PortfolioDeck-Docs/google-analytics.markdown

 ![Getting started](graphics/ga1.png)

-1. Click on "New Account" and fill out the details.
+1. Click on "New Account".
 2. Name your account.
 You can call it whatever you like but why not simply call it PortfolioDeck?
 2. Select 'http://' and fill in the address for your portfolio.
 It should be something like 'myportfolio.portfoliodeck.com' (or your custom domain if you have [one of those](custom-domain)).
 3. Select the timezone for where you live.